openshift/ocm-container/README.md

 ocm-container
 ```

-Passing a cluster ID to the command with `--cluster-id` will log you into that cluster after the container starts.
+Passing a cluster ID to the command with `--cluster-id` or `-C` will log you into that cluster after the container starts.
 This can be the cluster's OCM UUID, the OCM internal ID or the cluster's display name.

 ```
 ocm-container --cluster-id CLUSTER_ID